 At the end of the rue Cardinale at the corner of the rue d'Italie is the Church of Saint Jean de Malte.
 The first Gothic church in Provence, it actually predates the Mazarin Quarter since it was built by the Knights Hospitallers in the 12th century.

 Originally set in the middle of open fields outside the city walls, it was swallowed up and incorporated into the new urban development.

-The facade (pictured, on Christmas Eve) was extensively reworked to help it blend in with its surroundings.
-It remains severe, but in certain lights has a commanding, angular beauty.
+The facade (pictured, at twilight) was extensively reworked to help it blend in with its surroundings.
+It remains severe, but in certain lights, as here, it has a commanding, angular beauty.

-The arrow-shaped, 67-metre high bell tower is the highest point in Aix.
-Inside are a number of paintings, the most notable of which is a Crucifixion by Delacroix and a new organ that was inaugurated in 2006.
+The arrow-shaped, 67-metre / 220 foot high bell tower is the highest point in Aix.
+Inside are a number of paintings, the most notable of which is a Crucifixion by Delacroix, as well as a new organ that was inaugurated in 2006.